How to Straighten a Photo: No Ruler Needed

 Discover other editing features of PhotoWorks

 Want to get perfect portrait shots without Photoshop?
 Conceal freckles, pimples, shadows and other skin blemishes with magical brushes.
 Need to know how to remove glare from your photos?
 Manage the light in your pictures setting the Highlights level or using the Adjustment Brush.
 Need to erase watermarks and other markers from your shots?
 Remove dates from photos without a trace with the Clone Stamp.
-Launch PhotoWorks on your PC and turn your pictures into masterpieces!
+Launch PhotoWorks on your PC or Mac and turn your pictures into masterpieces!

 How to Straighten an Image: Other Doable Ways